mercybassey/k8s-log-collector/ReadME.md

 - Access to a Kubernetes cluster with permissions to create CronJobs.
 - An AWS account with an S3 bucket configured.
-- Python 3.x for local development and testing.

 ## Configuration